ChaseRichardsonGit/TheButler/README.md

             Known Bugs / Issues
-            PERSONAS ON WEB
+            PERSONAS ON WEB  -- DONE -- 2/26/23 - 3:09PM
             Double logging the users messages.
-2/26/23 - 1010AM
+2/26/23 - 1010AM  -- FIXED - 2:15PM
             Load chathistory logs.
-2/26/23 - 1013AM
+2/26/23 - 1013AM  -- FIXED - 2:15PM
             Fix username-input text color to Black - DONE - 2/22/23 - 11:45AM
-            It doesn't answer the first question right on Web. - Solved/not fixed - First message not saving to DB
+            It doesn't answer the first question right on Web. - Solved/not fixed - First message not saving to DB  - DONE - 2/26/23 - 3PM

             /Commands out of the butler
             Weather is borked.
             userInfo/calc/cost/clear into utils.
-            Discord replies with new lines but webchat doesn't.
+            Discord replies with new lines but webchat doesn't.  -- FIXED -- 2/26/23

             Finish passing the weather through openai and return longform response.
             Website to be live to the database with ajax polling 1s.